umbraco/UmbracoDocs/Umbraco-Heartcore/Client-Libraries/Dot-Net-Core/MVC-Sample/index.md

 > **Note**
 > To connect to your own project, you need to change the `ProjectAlias` value in the `application.json` file as demonstrated in [Run the sample on your local machine](#run-the-sample-on-your-local-machine).

-When you have connected the client project to your Umbraco project and ran it on your local machine, you will be presented with a page showing the properties and the data from the content node at the root of your website.
-This is because no view or controller has been defined for your content structure yet.
+When you have connected the client project to your Umbraco project and run the client project, you will be presented with a default page.
+The page shows the properties and the data from the content node at the root of your website.
+This is because no view or controller has yet been defined for your content structure.

 We will need to define and build a view and/or an MVC controller for the content types (Document Types) in our client project in order for us to start rendering content.